One of the cornerstones of a learning organisation is that the members of this organisation has a shared vision on the purpose of the organisation.

 S So there is a very large product mix which are demanding different materials, different process times.
 The manufacturing processes have also constraints: a limit of resources( labor time), availability of materials( inventory policies), and unexpected events like sickness and equipment maintenance.

-At the same time there is no forecast , so there is a big uncertainty when the orders will come in and how much.
+At the same time there is no forecast , so there is a big uncertainty when the

-- Also, each order has to be designed or standard models modified,and approval asked to the field for production.
+each order has to be designed or standard models modified,and approval asked to

 There is no certainty , that the bit will be approved or the order confirmed ,but engineering resources has to be used to design the bit and manufacturing processes in all cases.